MV Oil Trust (NYSE:MVO) Trading Up 13.9%

-The business also recently declared a quarterly dividend, which will be paid on Monday, January 25th.
-Stockholders of record on Friday, January 15th will be given a $0.1025 dividend.
+The company also recently disclosed a quarterly dividend, which will be paid on Monday, January 25th.
+Investors of record on Friday, January 15th will be issued a $0.1025 dividend.
 This represents a $0.41 dividend on an annualized basis and a dividend yield of 9.43%.
-This is a positive change from MV Oil Trust’s previous quarterly dividend of $0.10.
-The ex-dividend date is Thursday, January 14th.
+The ex-dividend date of this dividend is Thursday, January 14th.
+This is a boost from MV Oil Trust’s previous quarterly dividend of $0.10.

 MV Oil Trust acquires and holds net profits interests in the oil and natural gas properties of MV Partners, LLC.
 Its properties include approximately 900 producing oil and gas wells located in the Mid-Continent region in the states of Kansas and Colorado.
 The company was founded in 2006 and is based in Houston, Texas.